Home » FAQ

 Our training platform does not support SCORM.

-A custom module for the safety training requires a number of steps to ensure the content is of the highest quality and on average takes a month to produce.
+A custom course for the safety training requires a number of steps to ensure the content is of the highest quality and on average takes a month to produce.

-Custom module content remains the IP of Tap Into Safety as per our Terms of Use.
-Custom modules we produce for you can be created according to your specific needs and this version will be published only for your use.
-We do however, claim the right to publish a de-identified version of any custom module on the platform for others to use.
+Custom course content remains the IP of Tap Into Safety as per our Terms of Use.
+Custom courses we produce for you can be created according to your specific needs and this version will be published only for your use.
+We do however, claim the right to publish a de-identified version of any custom course on the platform for others to use.

-Access to the Platform gives you the right to use any or all of the pre-built safety, leadership and mental health training modules.
+Access to the Platform gives you the right to use any or all of the pre-built safety, leadership and mental health training courses.

 A control is a measure taken to reduce the likelihood of harm from workplace hazards.
 They range from isolations such as tags and locks, to engineered controls such as machine guarding, to personal protective equipment such as hard hats and hearing protection.